makrai/notes/mosbach2006-stabil-finetune.md

 * The implicit warmup of ADAM is likely to be an important factor that contributed to its success, including fine-tuning BERT-based LMs
-* Fig. 5: the results of fine-tuning on RTE with and without bias correction for BERT, RoBERTa, and ALBERT models.
-5
+* Fig. 5: the results of fine-tuning on RTE with and without bias correction for BERT, RoBERTa, and ALBERT models
-  * footnote: Some of the hyperparameter settings lead to a small fine-tuning variance where all runs lead to a performance below the majority baseline Obviously, such fine-tuning stability is of limited use
+  * footnote: Some of the hyperparameter settings lead to a small fine-tuning variance where all runs lead to a performance below the majority baseline
+    * Obviously, such fine-tuning stability is of limited use
   * significant benefit in combining warmup with bias correction,
     * particularly for BERT and ALBERT
     * Even though for RoBERTa fine-tuning is already more stable even without